 - Dredge in Panko.
 Instead of hands, it’s easier to use two forks or spoons, so it doesn’t stick to your hands.
 Try not to fold Panko inside the ball, and just apply it around the ball.

-- Deep fry about 4-5 pieces at a time so the oil temperature won’t drop too quickly.
+- Deep-fry the shrimp balls about 4-5 pieces at a time so the oil temperature won’t drop too quickly.
+If you are new to deep-frying, here's my tip on deep-frying.
 When golden brown, take them out to a paper towel to drain extra oil.
-Serve with Ketchup and salt & white ground pepper.
+Serve with ketchup and salt & white ground pepper.

 - You can keep the leftovers in an airtight container and store in the refrigerator for up to 3 days or in the freezer for a month.